 I guarantee you know someone who looks at you and wishes they could do that thing you do as awesome as you do.
 If you’re like most people, you probably don’t realize how amazingly well you do that thing you do.
-I’m a huge fan of humility but I’m tired of watching amazing people sell themselves short by not acknowledging how awesome they are.
+I’m a huge fan of humility but I’m tired of watching amazing people sell themselves short by not acknowledging how awesome they are by celebrating their accomplishments.

 Last week I was talking to a friend about a project he wants to launch.
 As we talked, he questioned whether he had the talent to succeed.
 I pointed out how he has excelled at everything he’s tried in the past and questioned why he didn’t believe in himself.
 He responded, “Pride cometh before the fall.”